 Who Uses Works?

-Colleges and departments use Works to collect data and run reports to support processes such as annual activity reporting, accreditation, and tracking faculty accomplishments.
+Colleges and departments use Works to collect data and run reports to support processes such as annual activity reporting, accreditation, merit review, and awards.

 Who Has Access to a Works Account?